atek-midas/atek-dsg-22GHz/README.md

 3. In the top-left **Port** dropdown, click **REFRESH** to scan for available serial ports, then select the port corresponding to your DSG device.
 4. Click **CONNECT**.
 Once connected, the UI and the DSG device are linked and ready for the next step.

-### Loading a Calibration File

-Before using any of the generator functions, you must load the calibration file specific to your DSG unit — **each DSG device ships with its own unique calibration file**, and using the wrong one will produce inaccurate output power.

-1. Click **LOAD CALIBRATION**.
-2. Select the calibration file that corresponds to your specific DSG device.

-Once the calibration file is loaded, the UI is ready to use.

 ---

 ### CW (Continuous Wave) Tab